Board of Directors

 Personnel and Remuneration Committee in 2021

 The Board decided to re-establish the Personnel and Remuneration Committee in March 2021, with the same charter as earlier.
 The appointed members of the Personnel and Remuneration Committee are Annika Paasikivi (chair) and Casimir Lindholm.

-The Personnel and Remuneration Committee held four meetings in 2020, with zero non-attendances.
+The Personnel and Remuneration Committee held six meetings in 2021, with zero non-attendances.